Vinay-T007/Vinay-T007/README.md

 ## About Me
 - 👀 I am passionate about leveraging Red Hat Linux and AWS cloud technologies to create efficient and secure infrastructure solutions.
 - 🌱 I hold a Red Hat certification and am eager to further my knowledge in cloud-native technologies.
-- 💞 I am seeking opportunities to contribute to projects involving Red Hat Linux, AWS cloud, and DevOps practices.
+- 💞 I am seeking opportunities to contribute to projects involving Red Hat Linux and DevOps practices.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I thrive on learning new technologies and automating tasks for enhanced productivity.